Mustafah Abdulaziz – Water, 2019

-Born 1986 in New York City, Abdulaziz began studying Journalism and Political Science but did not complete the studies.
-As a photographer he is self-taught.
-He moved to Berlin in 2011 after working as the first contract photographer for The Wall Street Journal.
-His long-term project, ‘Water’, which he has been pursuing for more than eight years, has received support from the United Nations, WaterAid, WWF, VSCO and Google.
-It has been published in Der Spiegel, The New Yorker, Time and The Guardian.
+Abdulaziz, born 1986 in New York City, is a self-taught photographer.
+He moved to Berlin in 2011 after working as the first contract photographer for the Wall Street Journal.
+His work has been exhibited internationally.
+He is currently a fellow of the Alicia Patterson Foundation.
+His series “Water”, on which he has been working for more than eight years, has received support from the United Nations, WaterAid, the WWF, VSCO and Google.

 Portrait: © Philip Montgomery